Hacker0x01/docs.hackerone.com/docs/hackers/payments.md

 id: "hackers/payments"
 ---

-You can receive payments on HackerOne for finding and reporting valid vulnerabilities through:
+You can receive payments on HackerOne for finding and reporting valid vulnerabilities in the form of:
 * Bounties
 * Swag
 * Bonuses